AgustinSRG/Showdown-ChatBot/add-ons/README.md

 <!-- omit in toc -->
-# Official add-ons for Showdown-ChatBot
+# Official Add-ons for Showdown-ChatBot

 This is a list of official add-ons: developed by the authors of the bot ar accepted by them.